eurocontrol-swim/geofencing-prototype/README.md

 Usage: geo.sh [COMMAND] [OPTIONS]

 Commands:
-    user_config     Prompts for username/password of all the GEOFENCING related users build           Clones/updates the necessary git repositories and builds the involved docker images provision       Provisions the Subscription Manager with initial data (users) start           Starts up all the GEOFENCING services stop            Stops all the services
+    user_config             Generates username/password for all the GEOFENCING related users user_config --prompt    Prompts for username/password for all the GEOFENCING related users build                   Clones/updates the necessary git repositories and builds the involved docker images provision               Provisions the Subscription Manager with initial data (users) start                   Starts up all the GEOFENCING services stop                    Stops all the services
     stop --clean            Stops all the services and cleans up the containers status                  Displays the status of the running containers
 ```

 In order to get the demo platform up and running we first need to download the necessary repositories and build the